matthewgunther/etbh/src/posts/debt.md

 <!-- INTRO -->
-In *Debt*, David Graeber remarks that to for a person to clear their debts is in effect to terminate the relationship with the other party.
+In *Debt*, David Graeber remarks that for a person to clear their debts is in effect to terminate the relationship with the other party.
 The time we spend in each other's debt is the most important, because reaching equality "destroys the very reason for having a relationship, just about everything interesting happens in between ... just about everything human happens in between".
 Recently, I re-watched a favorite movie of mine, *Lars and the Real Girl*.
 Ryan Gosling plays Lars, a cagey 27-year-old introvert who lives in the side house of his childhood home, next to his brother, Gus, who lives in the main house with his wife, Karin.
 Their pedestrian lives turn strange on the arrival of Bianca, Lars's new girlfriend, a "love doll" he has ordered from the internet.